herrhotzenplotz/gcli/README.md

 values.

 In case any of this does not work, please either report a bug, or submit a patch in case you managed to fix it.
-Please also try to do a `make snmk-update`, as I sometimes update my Makefile template without syncing it to this project.
-This target will pull the latest files and rebuild the project.
-You will need [cURL](https://github.com/curl/curl) for this to work.

 Tested Operating Systems so far:
 - FreeBSD 13.0-RELEASE amd64 and arm64